ahmedmq/pal-tracker-distributed/README.md

-Refer to Internal Trello Board for details
+Refer to Internal Trello Board for details and tips